pjgibson25/ADTdq/README.md

 #### Why isn't one of my functions working?

-The most common problem in this situation is a incorrectly formatted input.
-Since the base of most of my DQ functions stems from an intial NSSP_Element_Grabber() run, make sure that the resulting output has the following columns:
+The most common problem in this situation is a incorrectly formatted input to a function.
+Most of DQ functions stems from an intial NSSP_Element_Grabber() run.
+The input to this function should contain the following columns:

-`['MESSAGE','PATIENT_MRN','PATIENT_VISIT_NUMBER','FACILITY_NAME'] `
+`['MESSAGE','FACILITY_NAME'] `

-caps DOES matter.
-For functions that collapse messages into individual visits, all the columns are necissary for proper grouping.
+Note that you can pass the argument No_FAC, No_VisNum, or No_MRN.
+When these optional arguments are passed, the resulting output could return erros when used in conjunction with other DQ functions.
+This is because many of my functions collapse messages into individual visits.
+The collapsing process requires Facility, MRN, and Visit Number.
+Missing elements in these fields throws a wrench into the process.

 #### My version is out of date (there has been a more recent release).
 How do I update?